murraymint1991/woven-pulse/docs/diary/renna_diary.md

 - **Love:** “Even covered in filth, I choose him.
 I can’t imagine walking away anymore.”
 - **Corruption:** “I am nothing but his now—his puppet, his plaything.
 I crave his disgusting seed.”
 - **Hybrid:** “The dirt no longer feels like filth.
 It feels like belonging.
 I love him, I crave him, I let him consume me.”

+# Renna — Reflections (Vagrant & the Girls)

+## Stage 0 — First Impressions
+- **On Aerith:** “She’s so kind… of course she pities him.
+But doesn’t she see how dirty he is?”
+- **On Tifa:** “Tifa just glares at him.
+She’s strong, but maybe too proud to admit curiosity.”
+- **On Yuffie:** “She laughs at him, calls him gross.
+But I can tell she’s intrigued too.”

+---

+## Stage 1 — Early Tensions
+- **On Aerith:** “She tries to see the good in him.
+It makes me wonder if she’s blind, or if I’m missing something.”
+- **On Tifa:** “I think she hates him… but I’ve caught her eyes lingering when he talks.
+She pretends otherwise.”
+- **On Yuffie:** “Yuffie teases him constantly, but her jokes are too sharp.
+Maybe she’s covering her nerves.”

+---

+## Stage 2 — Growing Jealousies
+- **On Aerith:** “Aerith looks at him differently now.
+Softly.
+I don’t like it.
+Why does she get that side of him and not me?”
+- **On Tifa:** “Tifa’s disgust is turning into something else… something hotter.
+She’s fighting herself.”
+- **On Yuffie:** “She acts playful, but the way she blushes tells the truth.
+Does she even realize it?”

+---

+## Stage 3 — Rivalry Brews
+- **On Aerith:** “She writes about saving him, I just know it.
+But what if he doesn’t want saving?
+What if he likes the darkness?”
+- **On Tifa:** “Her anger is turning into passion.
+It’s obvious.
+She doesn’t hate him half as much as she says.”
+- **On Yuffie:** “She wants him for herself, I can see it.
+But she’s too reckless—too obvious.”

+---

+## Stage 4 — Taboo Acceptance
+- **On Aerith:** “She’s given herself over to him.
+Watching it makes my chest ache—jealousy or desire, I can’t tell.”
+- **On Tifa:** “Even Tifa has stopped resisting.
+She’s letting him stain her, the same way he did me.
+Why does that excite me?”
+- **On Yuffie:** “She’s playful even as she lets him touch her.
+It should feel wrong… but seeing her like that makes me curious.”

+---

+## Stage 5 — Dark Resolution
+- **On Aerith:** “She belongs to him now.
+And I don’t resent her… because so do I.”
+- **On Tifa:** “Tifa has fallen, too.
+Once disgusted, now marked like the rest of us.”
+- **On Yuffie:** “Yuffie’s laughter has changed.
+It’s not teasing anymore—it’s hungry.
+And I can’t help but want to laugh with her.”